jimjam-slam/collateral/cran-comments.md

 Note: this package was previously archived (it failed checks with a new version of R and I was not able to respond in time).

-Responding to reviewer feedback: unqualified URL in README.md and README.rmd fixed
+Responding to reviewer feedback: invalid URLs fixed in README.rmd and README.rmd (jamesgoldie.dev/collateral changed to collateral.jamesgoldie.dev, trailing slash added to twitter link, tidyverse.org/lifecycle changed to lifecycle.r-lib.org/articles).